CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 This command downloads the app template into the "hello-world-gf" directory. "hello-world-gf" also happens to be the name of the app we're creating in this tutorial.

-The GeneFlow app template contains a simple, but fully functional bioinformatics application.
+The GeneFlow app template contains a simple, but fully functional application.
 View the contents of the app template using the following commands:

 .. code-block:: text